zqwei/DRN_voltage_analysis/Notebooks/Data_summary.md

 ### SOVO
 * Behavior example from `['05022019', 'Fish2-1-swimonly_visualonly']`
 * Selective neuron average: 21 cells, 6 fish
+* Glu: 1069 comps, 5 fish
+* Although visual is encoded, it is not able to trigger spike increases from baseline.

 ### Population
 * GA: 20 sessions, 15 fish